-SPECIAL NOTE: The Offeror shall not disclose their costs in this Attachment.
-This Attachment shall be kept anonymous and must not contain any names that can be used to identify who the Offeror is and cannot exceed the page limit (as described in Section 4.02).
+SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
+This Submittal Form shall be kept anonymous and must not contain any names that can be used to identify who the offeror is and cannot exceed the page limit (as described in Section 4.02).

 SEC.
-4.06 VALUE OPPORTUNITY ASSESSMENT (ATTACHMENT D)
+4.06 VALUE-ADD ASSESSMENT (SUBMITTAL FORM D)

-The Offeror must complete and submit this Attachment.
-The purpose of the Value Opportunity Assessment is to provide Offerors with an opportunity to identify any value-added options or ideas that may benefit State, the project, or the service.
-If the Offeror can include more scope or service within the constraints of State, the Offeror should provide an outline of potential value added options.
-This may include ideas or suggestions on alternatives in implementation timelines, project scope, project cost, goals, deliverables, methodologies, etc. Value-added ideas must not be included in the Offeror's base cost proposal.
+The offeror must complete and submit this Submittal Form.
+The purpose of the Value-Add Assessment is to provide offerors with an opportunity to identify any value-added options or ideas that may benefit the state, the project, or the software and services.
+If the offeror can include more scope or service within the constraints of state, the offeror should provide an outline of potential value-added options.
+This may include ideas or suggestions on alternatives in implementation timelines, project scope, project cost, goals, deliverables, methodologies, etc. Value-added ideas must not be included in the offeror's base cost proposal.

-Please use the following format when completing the Attachment:
+Please use the following format when completing the Submittal Form:

 - Idea = Title of the idea/opportunity - Description = A brief description of why the idea adds value to the client or service (what benefits or impacts the idea will bring in the short/long term).
-Do not make any reference to the proposed cost, but you may make reference to the potential impact to the cost and schedule in terms of estimated percentages.
+Do not make any reference to the proposed cost, but you may refer to the potential impact to the cost and schedule in terms of estimated percentages.

-SPECIAL NOTE: The Offeror must not disclose their costs in this Attachment.
-This Attachment shall be kept anonymous and must not contain any names that can be used to identify who the Offeror is and cannot exceed the page limit (as described in Section 4.02).
+SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form.
+This Submittal Form shall be kept anonymous and must not contain any names that can be used to identify who the offeror is and cannot exceed the page limit (as described in Section 4.02).

 SEC.
-4.07 COST PROPOSAL (ATTACHMENT E)
+4.07 CONTRACTUAL REQUIREMENTS (SUBMITTAL FORM E)

-The Offeror must complete and submit this Attachment.
+The offeror must complete and submit this Submittal Form.